 Tetsuwari troupe

-Brought from Japan by Americans Mr Thomas T Smith and Gustavus W Burgess.
+Brought from Japan by Americans Mr Thomas T Smith, his wife Emma and Gustavus Willard Burgess.
 Burgess share bought out by Thomas Maguire to be his “left wing”.
 Headed by Fukumatsu.

 Contract signed October 20th 1866, same day as Matsui Gensui/Torikata/Grant and Risley contracts